 It is important to keep the clearances between the wingtip and the aileron counter-balances.
 3/32-inch is about right for cloth covering.

-Depending on the thickness of your trailiong edge, you can simply glue the hinges in place after covering, or you can glue in pocket blocks like was done on the elevators.
+Depending on the thickness of your trailing edge, you can simply glue the hinges in place after covering, or you may need to glue in pocket blocks like was done on the elevators before covering.

 You should also have your control horns and servo ready so you can establish the linkage location to position the control horns. (to keep the linkages straight.)